-The EMTRAC Systems Manager software enables easy customization of train and intersection activity and response.
+The EMTRAC Systems Manager software enables easy customization of train and intersection performance and response.
 For example, trains used for game-day sporting events may be configured to hold priority requests for longer time periods.

 Labor time spent on installation and maintenance is significantly less than with other priority systems.

 Enables transit agencies to improves schedule adherence and headway times by requesting signal priority only when needed (for example, when behind schedule).